schafeld/shopware-tutorial-olli/custom/plugins/GotoWebinarGoogleSheetsExport/docs/02_USER_MANUAL.md

 cd /path/to/shopware/custom/plugins

 # Extract plugin
-unzip BlauwasserGoogleSheetsExport.zip
+unzip GotoWebinarGoogleSheetsExport.zip

 # Or if you have direct access, clone/copy plugin directory
 ```

-If plugin is already in `custom/plugins/BlauwasserGoogleSheetsExport/`, proceed to Step 2.
+If plugin is already in `custom/plugins/GotoWebinarGoogleSheetsExport/`, proceed to Step 2.

 #### Step 2: Install Composer Dependencies